snwh/computefreely/README.md

 	bundle exec jekyll serve

-The stylesheets are written in SASS, to modify them run the following from the site's base directory.

-	sass --watch -C --style compressed stylesheets/

 ## Contributing

 Contributions are obviously welcome!
 If you would like to contribute to this project, please have [read this](/CONTRIBUTING.md) regarding contributions.